-The primary business activities of BCF Captive Insurance Company Ltd. are insurance and risk-mitigation services provided for the Group.
+The primary business activities of BCF Captive were insurance and risk-mitigation services provided for the Group until dissolution on October 1, 2022.
+The Group continues its risk-mitigation activities after the dissolution.

 All inter-Group balances and transactions are eliminated on consolidation.